mvscorg/bugmark-slides/src/Sept21.md

 ## Our Product

-BugMark is a Blockchain Futures Market for Software Issues
+BugMark is a Blockchain Market for Software Issues

 ---